-A house is often a good investment not because of the returns but because it’s forced investment.
+A house is often a good investment not because of the returns but because it’s a forced investment.
 The money you pay towards your house you can’t recoup until you sell or refinance.
 It’s like a big tax refund check – it’s bad money management unless you are not so good at managing your money.
-Then the forced savings is better because it’s better than not saving whatsoever.
+Then, the forced savings is better because it’s better than not saving whatsoever.

 A 401(k) is effective because there are a ton of incentives to contribute and penalties if you withdraw money early.
 It’s also forced savings… but it has a better rate of return over several decades because you’re invested in the stock market.

 My top 3 reasons for buying a home

 Remember how earlier I said appreciation wouldn’t even be in my top three reasons?

 Well, if you google “reasons to buy a home,” you’ll get a lot of lists about tax deductions, interest rates, appreciation, etc. While all fine and dandy, those aren’t the first three I think you should think about.